deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 He nodded.
 "It's okay.
 Still, even if it's just a friend-date, offer stands."

 She smiled.
-He wasn't sure if it was the wine that was making her so relaxed, or if she was just in a good headspace right now. "*Xié xié*."
+He wasn't sure if it was the wine that was making her so relaxed, or if she was just in a good headspace right now. *"Xié xié*."

 "No Disney though, please."